 - 1. The student was admitted in full standing and maintains a cumulative graduate gradepoint average of 3.00 or above. - 2.
-The student was admitted on probation and achieves full standing by earning a 3.00 cumulative graduate grade-point average after completing nine (9) graded graduate credits since the term of admission.
+The student was admitted on probation but then achieves a 3.00 cumulative graduate grade-point average after completing nine (9) graded graduate credits since the term of admission.
+Probation A student is on probation when:

-Probation

-A student is on probation when:

 - 1. The student has been admitted on probation, has completed less than one full term or has completed less than nine graded graduate credits. - 2.
-An admitted student who was in full standing at the beginning of a term and has a cumulative overall graduate grade-point average of less than 3.00 at the end of the term regardless of the number of credits attempted/earned.

-There is no probation available to special, guest and non-degree students.
+A continuing or newly admitted student who was in full standing at the beginning of a term and has a cumulative overall graduate grade-point average of less than 3.00 at the end of the term regardless of the number of credits attempted/earned.
+There is no probation for Special, Guest, and Non-degree students.
+Suspension A student is on suspension when:

-Suspension

-A student is on suspension when: